 New York City is considered the birthplace of the modern LGBTQ rights movement by virtue of being home to the 1969 Stonewall Uprising in Greenwich Village.
 Today, the Stonewall Inn operates both as a neighborhood gay bar and a national gathering place for the LGBTQ community.
 The building and surrounding area—including the Gay Liberation Monument across the street in Christopher Park (pictured)—comprise the Stonewall National Monument, the first national park dedicated to LGBTQ history.
 While in Greenwich Village, you can also check out Julius’, the oldest continually running gay bar in New York City, where history and socializing converge.

-Also in the neighborhood is the LGBT Community Center, where ACT UP met and strategized about how to bring public attention to AIDS during the height of the epidemic.
-Visitors can see the provocative mural hand-painted in 1989 by artist Keith Haring in what was a bathroom, now a carefully preserved conference room.
-Nearby, the outdoor New York City AIDS Memorial sits on the triangular site that was part of the St. Vincent’s Hospital campus, which housed the first AIDS ward in the city and second in the nation.
+Also in the neighborhood is the The Center, where ACT UP met and strategized about how to bring public attention to AIDS during the height of the epidemic.
+Many pieces of LGBTQ+ art from the 1980s cover the center’s walls to this day.
+For example, visitors can see the provocative mural hand-painted in 1989 by artist Keith Haring in what was a bathroom, now a carefully preserved space for all visitors to enjoy.
+Nearby, the outdoor New York City AIDS Memorial sits on the triangular site that was part of the former St. Vincent’s Hospital campus, which housed the first AIDS ward in the city and second in the nation.
 For many, the area is considered the epicenter of the AIDS epidemic and the mobilization against it.

 As the capital of New York State, Albany is the place where the fights for marriage equality, the Sexual Orientation and Gender Expression Non-Discrimination Acts, and many other LGBTQ laws came to their culmination.
-Tours of the historic Capitol building (pictured)—temporarily suspended at the moment—show the legislative chambers where those debates and votes took place, as well as the Hall of Governors, where the state history timeline proudly includes the nationally significant passage of the state’s marriage equality law.
+Tours of the historic Capitol building (pictured) show the legislative chambers where those debates and votes took place, as well as the Hall of Governors, where the state history timeline proudly includes the nationally significant passage of the state’s marriage equality law.

 Credit: @centersquarealbanyny on Instagram